apoudelnd/apoudelnd.github.io/_pages/about.md

 Namaste!

-I am a second year Ph.D. student at the <a href= "https://www.nd.edu/">University of Notre Dame</a> working under the supervison of <a href= "https://engineering.nd.edu/faculty/jane-cleland-huang/">Professor Jane Cleland Huang</a> on automating taks in Software Engineering domain such as requirements design satisfaction, trace retrieval, and link prediction using advanced NLP techniques.
+I am a third year Ph.D. student at the <a href= "https://www.nd.edu/">University of Notre Dame</a>, majoring in Computer Science with a minor in Peace Studies.
+I am working under the supervison of <a href= "https://engineering.nd.edu/faculty/tim-weninger/">Professor Tim Weninger</a> on Information Retreival, and Large Language Models.
 Moreover, my research interests are also in the field of computational journalism, misinfomration, and in understanding how humans curate information available in the internet.

-Furthermore, I aim to establish the bridge and fill the overwhelimg gap that exists between the underpriviliged and the prvileged while we speed the technological advancement.
-To that end, I worked in the Mississippi Delta after my undergraduate studies in empowering the underprviliged and marginalized communities through providing trainings/workshops involving basic technological skills in the field of data science - preparing them for the current workforce.
+Beyond academia, my commitment to bridging the gap between the underprivileged and the privileged has driven my actions.
+Following my undergraduate studies, I dedicated time to working in the Mississippi Delta, where I implemented initiatives to empower marginalized communities.
+Through workshops and training sessions, I equipped individuals with fundamental technological skills in data science, preparing them for the demands of the contemporary workforce.

 I earned my Bachelor's Degree from the Department of Computer and Information Science at <a href="https://www.olemiss.edu/"> The University of Mississippi</a> on December 2019.